Skip to Content

 For example, notable NBA centers with adept three-point shooting skills include players such as Nikola Jokić, Myles Turner, and Joel Embiid, to name a few.

-Furthermore, the small forward typically operates near the perimeter areas of the court, especially the wings, as opposed to the low post areas, which are generally utilized more by the power forward and the center positions.
+Furthermore, the small forward typically operates near the perimeter areas of the court, especially the wings, as opposed to remaining consistently near the low post areas, which are generally utilized more by the power forward and the center positions.

 However, it should be stated that it is usually possible for a player in the position of a small forward to score around the basket via a series of low post moves, if and when it is necessary for that player to do so.